jeffcorpuz/scripts/fun/wholesomify/README.md

 ### 2. Local Testing (Optional)

-If you want to test the Lambda function locally, uncomment the last section of the Python script and run the script:
+If you want to test the Lambda function locally, run the script:

 ```bash
 python main.py